Getting started with Claude Code and CircleCI

 Verify the connection

-Restart Claude Code to pick up the new configuration, then check that everything is working:
+Start Claude Code (or restart it if it was already open), then check that everything is working:

 /mcp